-Digital Darwinism takes an exhilarating look at disruptive thinking to inspire those who want to be the best at digital transformation.
-Change across business is accelerating, but the lifespan of companies is decreasing.
-Life is more unpredictable than ever and leaders are facing a growing abundance of decisions to make, data to process and technology that threatens to disrupt even the most established business models.
-These are the forces that could destroy your company but, with the right strategy in place, they could also help you transform it into a market leader.
-Digital Darwinism is a guiding hand through the turbulence of this moment, offering practical strategies as well as an ambitious call-to-action that lights a fire underneath complacency and inspires creative change.
+Digital Darwinism takes a closer look at disruptive thinking to inspire those who want to be the best at digital transformation.
+Change across business is accelerating, but the lifespan of companies is decreasing as leaders face a growing abundance of decisions to make, data to process and technology that threatens even the most established business models.
+These forces could destroy your company or, with the right strategy in place, help you transform it into a market leader.
+Digital Darwinism lends a guiding hand through the turbulence, offering practical strategies while sounding a call to action that lights a fire underneath complacency to inspire creative change.

-In this book, Tom Goodwin shines a light into the future by exploring technology, society and the lessons of the past so that you can understand how to adapt, what to embrace and what to ignore.
-Goodwin proves how every assumption the business world has previously made about "digital" is wrong in order to revolutionize your mindset: incremental change isn't good enough, adding technology at the edges won't work and digital isn't a thing - it's everything.
+Digital Darwinism shines a light on the future by exploring technology, society and lessons from the past so you can understand how to adapt, what to embrace and what to ignore.
+Tom Goodwin proves that assumptions the business world has previously made about "digital" are wrong: incremental change isn't good enough, adding technology at the edges won't work and digital isn't a thing - it's everything.
 If you want your organization to succeed in the post-digital age, you need to be enlightened by Digital Darwinism.

 A fascinating dip into a disruptive future.